 - Record sharing using Roll-Hierarchy:

-We can define a user role hierarchy that can be use with sharing settings to determine the levels of access that users have for the data.
-These roles within the hierarchy affect access on key components such as records and reports.
+We can define a user role hierarchy that can be used with sharing settings to determine the levels of access that users have for the data.
+These roles within the hierarchy affect access to key components such as records and reports.

 Field Level Securities

-- From the management settings for the field’s object, go to the fields area.
+- From the management settings for the field’s object, go to the area of the field.